hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 Note that GitHub repository and specifically the Hopfield module contains more code:

 - Method to determine the correct parameters.
-The performance of the algorithm greatly depends on the parameters of the Energy function and on the parameter **alfa**, which amplyfies the effect of the input potential on the value of given node.
+The performance of the algorithm greatly depends on the parameters of the Energy function and on the parameter **alfa**, which amplifies the effect of the input potential on the value of given node.
 - Few lines are also available to draw the solution using Windows Forms Charts, through F\#